 Because delinkage is defined in the negative, policymakers have the option of considering any policy option that does not rely upon high prices.
 Among the many proponents of delinkage, there are diverse views on how delinkage should be implemented.
 The freedom to design R&D funding methods has both positive and negative aspects.
-On the one hand, there is the freedom to choose among countless alternatives, including those that can be described as direct funding (through intramural projects, or intermural grants or contracts), subsidies (such as the orphan drug tax credit), and incentives (including most importantly cash rewards).
+On the one hand, there is the freedom to choose among countless alternatives, including those that can be described as direct funding (through intramural projects, or intermural grants or contracts), subsidies (such as the orphan drug tax credit), and incentives (including most importantly monetary rewards).
 On the other hand, a lack of consensus among delinkage proponents can be unnerving for policy makers, who need to focus on the implementation of specific proposals.

 Some delinkage proponents have proposed the elimination of R&D incentives in favor of mostly direct funding, through government research grants and contracts.
 Others, including KEI, have advocated combinations of direct funding, subsidies, and incentives based upon cash rewards.
 There are no advocates for eliminating direct funding of research by governments.